What is Right to Choose (RTC)?

 Do you accept Right to Choose referrals for anyone?

-We accept Right to Choose referrals for any adult living in England, with only one exception.
 As we are currently contracted with NHS Bolton ICB, we cannot accept RTC referrals for patients from Bolton.
 Instead, you would need to be referred to them directly by your GP, and the ICB would then refer you to us.

 What Does the ADHD Right To Choose Under the NHS Regulation Entail?